SkillsFundingAgency/das-shared-packages/SFA.DAS.Elastic/README.md

 }
 ```

-Please note that the above will actually result in an index being created with a name prefixed with the environment name as per Ops' current requirements i.e. `at-activities`.
+Please note that the above will actually result in an index being created with a name prefixed with the environment name as per Ops' current requirements i.e. `local-activities`.

-Any classes in your assembly that inherit from `SFA.DAS.Elastic.IndexMapper<T>` will be registered automatically with StructureMap and will be used to create your indexes, if they don't already exist, the first time a `Nest.IElasticClient` dependency is resolved.

 [Elasticsearch .NET Client]: https://www.nuget.org/packages/NEST
 [SFA.DAS.Elastic]: https://www.nuget.org/packages/SFA.DAS.Elastic